They have 45 days to disclose it. I read every filing the moment it lands, and I show you what happened to the stock after — wins and losses both.

 It just assumes you are not paying attention.

-Norm is paying attention.
+I am paying attention.

-Norm finds this exhausting.”
+I find this exhausting.”